Selling Guide: How to Sell Your Property in Marbella

 The buyer's lawyer checks that:

-If furniture is included, ensure it's listed as an inventory attached to contracts.
+If furniture is included, make sure it is listed in an inventory attached to the contracts.

-This confirms the property is legal from a planning perspective.
+This confirms that the property is compliant from an urban planning perspective.
 The key document is the First Occupation License (LPO).

-For apartments and townhouses, the main question is whether the community was legally built and has the license.
-For villas, the situation is more nuanced — the buyer's lawyer will compare the current house with original approved plans.
+For apartments and townhouses, the main question is whether the community was legally built and has the required licence.
+For villas, the situation is usually more nuanced — the buyer's lawyer will compare the current house with the original approved plans.

-A certificate of no infractions from the town hall is usually requested.
-This document can take months, so include appropriate clauses in contracts.
+A certificate of no infractions from the Town Hall is usually requested.
+This document can take months to obtain, so appropriate clauses should be included in the contracts.

 3. Technical due diligence:

-Inspectors check the structure, installations, equipment, and overall condition.
+Inspectors check the structure, installations, equipment, and overall condition of the property.

-For resales, buyers should accept that some things will be older — that's normal.
+For resales, buyers should expect that some elements will be older — this is normal.
 However:

-- If equipment is completely broken, you may need to negotiate repairs or replacement
+• If equipment is completely broken, you may need to negotiate repair or replacement

-- If equipment is old but working, it's simply part of buying a home that is not new
+• If equipment is old but functioning, that is simply part of buying a home that is not new

-- You are responsible for any hidden problems that were concealed on purpose
+• You are responsible for any hidden defects that were deliberately concealed

-9. Closing a Sale of a Marbella Property
+9. Closing the Sale of a Marbella Property

-Once the initial contracts are signed and all legal prerequisites are met, your agent or lawyer will walk you through the completion process.
+Once the initial contracts are signed and all legal requirements are met, your agent or lawyer will guide you through completion.

 At the notary:

 All parties must attend the signing of the title deed at the notary's office.
-Those who must be present:
+Those who must be present are:

-- The seller (or representative with power of attorney)
+• The seller, or a representative with power of attorney

-- The buyer (or representative with power of attorney)
+• The buyer, or a representative with power of attorney

-Lawyers and agents are usually present but technically not required.
+Lawyers and agents are usually present as well, although they are not technically required.

 What happens simultaneously: